The Hot Zone (American TV series): Filming

 Principal photography for the first season took place from September 13, 2018, to November 16, 2018, in Toronto and was also expected to film in South Africa.
 Exterior photography of the rear loading docks of the "monkey lab" took place at the now-closed Life Savers Factory located at 100 Cumberland Ave, Hamilton, Ontario.
 Loading docks can be viewed from Burris Street as well as homes in reverse shots.
 Exterior and interior shots of "Commuter Station" took place at the historic Hamilton Canadian National Railway Station, located at 360 James St N, in Hamilton, Ontario.

 Release

 On December 20, 2018, a "first look" still image from the series was released featuring Julianna Margulies in character as Dr. Nancy Jaax.
 On February 8, 2019, a trailer for the series was released.

-The Show airs on National Geographic.
+The show airs on National Geographic.

 The series is available to stream internationally with Disney+ through its Star hub, with the second season released in selected territories.
+The entire series was removed from Disney+ on May 26, 2023, implying it may have been silently cancelled.